mhhsu2/mhhsu2.github.io/_pages/home.md

     - label: "<i class='fas fa-tasks'></i> Projects"
       url: "/projects/"
 title: Hey, I am Min!
 excerpt: <small>I am looking for full-time positions in **Data Science**, **Machine Learning**, and **AI** after graduating in **May 2021** from the University of Illinois Urbana-Champaign (UIUC) with an M.S. degree in MechSE. <br><br> I was a Data Science Intern at <a href="https://www.irobot.com/about-irobot/careers/data-science-and-machine-learning"> iRobot</a> and a Machine Learning Engineer Intern at <a href="https://quantrend.ai/">Quantrend Technology</a>.
-I have an extensive background working with various fields including customer analytics, quantitative trading, industry 4.0, recommender system, computer vision, and reinforcement learning.</small>
+I have an extensive background working with various fields including predictive maintenance, customer analytics, quantitative trading, industry 4.0, recommender system, computer vision, and reinforcement learning.</small>

 # intro:
 #   - title: A little about me